-Prepared by Ross N. Hoffman, Phil Partain, and Tanya Peevey
+Prepared by Ross N. Hoffman, Phil Partain, Tanya Peevey, and Steve Finley

 The 9-km ECMWF Cubic Octahedral (O1280) grid Nature Run (ECO1280) created by ECMWF and hosted by CIRA/CSU is a single uninterrupted 14-month (10248-h) long forecast made with a circa 2016 version (IFS cycle 43r1) of the operational global deterministic ECMWF atmospheric forecast model.